 Solutions must focus on fixing a water infrastructure that is losing too much of our precious water.
 Nationally, 20% of our water is supplied to leaks.
 Investment in existing infrastructure is needed to reduce the demand for water that may end up nowhere useful.
 As England is looking to gain more than 4 billion litres in the system by 2050, substantial efficiency gains are needed.

 Reducing water consumption at home.
 Currently, the Trent catchment, managed by Severn Trent Water, is not under a hosepipe ban.
-Though a future ban has not been ruled out, people have been encouraged to reduce and reuse their water-which is also relevant not in drought conditions.
-Despite an understandable frustration with water wasted in leaks, every drop can count, with our collective action having short-term impacts but also supplementing the long-term solutions needed.
+Though a future ban has not been ruled out, people have been encouraged to reduce and reuse their water – which is also relevant not in drought conditions.
+Despite an understandable frustration with water wasted in leaks, drop can count, collective action having short-term impacts but also supplementing the long-term solutions needed.

 Such collective action can have an immediate effect and is part of the solution.
 Here’s Severn Trent’s official recommendation for the time being.